 Vegetarians eat bread.
 Bread has yeast.
 Yeast is bacteria.
 Bacteria are living beings.
 So bread contains living beings.

 Excellent.
-And so does buttermilk.
+Except one change: yeast is fungus.
+Anyway, buttermilk also contains living beings (bacteria).
 And every organic eatable in this world.
 But then if you think about it, they’re not complex organisms, they do not have a nervous system, they cannot process feelings, they cannot feel pain.

 How is mushroom vegetarian?